chimay/torus/doc/annonce.md

 # Torus buffer group manager, branch version 2

-The version 2 of Torus is built using the [Duo](https://github.com/chimay/duo) library of inplace list operations.
+The version 2 of Torus is built using the tperations.
 It means a cleaner code, easier to maintain and extend, but also a drastic change in the data structure.

 More information [on the project page](https://github.com/chimay/torus/tree/version-2)